 - Sleep Disorders – Primarily genetic disorders that involve sleeping more or less than is healthy regularly.
-Prescription medication may assist, as can counseling in some cases, but sleep disorders often use with diet and exercise routines as treatment.
+Prescription medication may assist, as can counseling in some cases, but sleep disorders often use diet and exercise routines as treatment.

 - Personality Disorders – Generally not diagnosed until adulthood, these disorders represent difficulty when engaging in regular societal interactions.
 Depending on the disorder, this may need prescription medication, counseling, or both.

 - Childhood Disorders – Almost universally, genetic disorders diagnosed in individuals start at birth until the early teen years.
 These disorders usually represent a difficulty in developing a particular skill or motor function and often can be treated with tutoring and specific therapeutic exercises.

 - Dependence Disorders – Chemically induced disorders generally involve abuse of a mind-altering substance or a socially disruptive activity.
 Treatment regularly consists of a combination of medication, counseling, and rehabilitation services.

 Additionally, some mental disorders, like Alzheimer’s Disease and most phobias, are not easily categorized.
 Medical professionals can identify symptoms and potential causes, but treatment usually differs case by case more significantly than other mental disorders.

 The options for treating a mental disorder are about as varied as creating a physical ailment.
-A doctor wouldn’t prescribe Aspirin to treat cancer and wouldn’t prescribe radiation therapy to treat a simple headache.
+For example, a doctor wouldn’t prescribe Aspirin to treat cancer and wouldn’t prescribe radiation therapy to treat a simple headache.
 Similarly, potential treatments for mental disorders include, but are not limited to, prescription medication, psychiatric counseling, mental exercises, physical exercises, group therapy, detoxification, rehabilitation services, tutoring, diet changes, and even potentially surgery.